samantha-letourneau/angular-social-login/projects/lib/README.md

 # Angular Social Login

 @performweb/ng-social-login is forked from @abacritt/angularx-social-login and this doc is not updated.
+Documentation will be coming eventually.
+Thanks.

 Meanwhile, I make this librairy better to get Facebook, Google and Microsoft works with directives and options to get many login buttons styles.